 Still, some will argue that banning dangerous weapons won’t stop the problem.
 Maybe it won’t stop the problem completely, but if changing the law ends up preventing one school shooting, and saving one child’s life, isn’t that worth it?
 From 1966-2019, 77% of mass shooters bought their guns legally, according to New York Times.
 So obviously there are going to be the 23% who obtain guns illegally, but 77% is such a substantial percentage that it should say something about the legality of guns.

-Given all this, the process to obtain a weapon should be much more complicated than it is right now, and any semi-automatic weapons should be completely banned. – Sonya Sud, 11
+Given all this, the process to obtain a weapon should be much more complicated than it is right now, and any semi-automatic rifles should be completely banned. – Sonya Sud, 11

 Finally, to the country